 by Sara Carter

-As remote teams become more commonplace within various industries, they do come with their own set of unique challenges.
+As remote and distributed teams become more commonplace within various industries, they do come with their own set of unique challenges.
 One of which is companies building trust with employees.
 Trust is something that is necessary between a manager and employees because it fuels the ability for tasks to be completed on time.
 With 33% of U.S. employees working remotely, many organizations are trying to find new ways to build trust within their teams no matter their location.

 This blog focuses on a few ways that companies can create and build rapport with employees working from home.